Thomas Industries was founded in the post WWII 1940's by Jim Thomas in Wenonah, NJ to create a line of

 black and white photos of the trains being offered.
 In the mid-1950's Thomas also released HO gauge tank car kits

 Thomas also made a Passenger Waiting Platform, Goose-neck Lampost, Boulevard Lampost, and

 Switch Throw accessories.
 Thomas continued to produce trains until 1959 when Jim Thomas died suddenly of a

 heart attack.
 Other firms, including Thomas Industries Model Trains of Plano, TX in 1962, continued

-production, until the dies were destroyed in a fire in 1964.
+production, until the dies and blueprints were destroyed in a fire in 1964.